gordon2012/portfolio-fullpage/README.md

 - change portfolio page to use reusable flexbox classes
 - make scrolling text boxes for about page
 - make email form on contact page functional
+- add links to github from portfolio projects

 DONE:
 - transfer from CodePen